everettsmith928/fs-journal/notes/09-node.md

 Server:
   Where the controller and service go.
 MVC setup
-  Controller: Tales in the actions from the User.
+  Controller: Takes in the actions from the User.
 Taking in our network requests(THE FIRST DOOR IN THE HALLWAY)
     Router - routing requests through express. all of the hallways. service is still responsible for altering data.
 There is no appstate.
 It is now the Database.
     Middleman between the client and the database.